 Located 30km south of Mombasa, Diani Beach on Kenya's south coast is everything that springs to mind when you think of a tropical paradise; breathtaking white sandy beaches perfect for sunbathing, crystal clear waters perfect for snorkelling, and an abundance of wildlife to discover.
-It's not hard to see why this beautiful tropical beach retreat is by far the best known and most established of Kenya’s coastal holiday locations.
+It's not hard to see why this beautiful tropical beach retreat is by far the best known and most established of Kenya’s coastal locations.

 Shimba Hills National Reserve is a small rainforest park located an hour from Diani Beach.
 The 300km² protected sanctuary is home to numerous elephants, mongooses, monkeys, the endangered Sable Antelope, as well as countless bird species.

-The Lamu Archipelago is home to archeological sites indicating towns have existed on these islands since the 13th century, making them an important sources for knowledge about pre-colonial Africa.
-The three largest islands are the sandy isthmus of Lamu Island, the coralline Manda Island, and the less visited Paté Island.
+When compared to the busier and more developed central and southern parts of Kenya's coast, the Lamu Archipelago offers a more tranquil, 'away from the crowds' beach holiday where life moves at the pace of a donkey or a dhow.
+The Lamu Archipelago is home to archeological sites indicating towns have existed on these islands since the 13th century, making them important sources for knowledge about pre-colonial Africa.
+The three largest islands are the sandy isthmus of Lamu Island, the coralline Manda Island and the less-visited Paté Island.

-Lamu Old Town is the oldest and best-preserved Swahili settlement in East Africa, characterized by the simplicity of structural forms enriched by such features as inner courtyards, verandas, and elaborately carved wooden doors.
+Lamu Island, a Unesco World Heritage Site since 2001, has been a centre of Swahili and Islamic culture for over 700 years.
+It is the most popular and most developed of the islands.
+As a result, most visitors to the archipelago base themselves here, attracted by the bustling Lamu Town with it's narrow streets, medieval stone buildings and 12km-long white sand beach.
+The Old Town here is the oldest and best-preserved Swahili settlement in East Africa, characterised by the simplicity of structural forms enriched by such features as inner courtyards, verandas and elaborately carved wooden doors.
 Lamu has hosted major Muslim religious festivals since the 19th century, and has become a significant centre for the study of Islamic and Swahili cultures.